-The Appeal Officer in reports in which the respondent is a student will be by the Dean of Students or designee.
+The Appeal Officer in reports in which the respondent is a student will be by the Vice President for Student Affairs or designee.
 The Appeal Officer in reports in which the respondent is an employee will be the University President or designee.